Laid-off Mom with 2-week old baby struggles to get unemployment benefits

 Mara Bohot said her life has been turned upside down because of the coronavirus crisis and having her second baby just two weeks ago has added to the pressures her family faces.

-“You put your best at your work and set yourself up to take care of your family and then you can’t not under any fault of your own and that’s the saddest thing.”
+“You do your best at work and set yourself up to take care of your family and then you can’t not under any fault of your own and that’s the saddest thing.”

 Bohot worked as a restaurant manager and her husband as a server at another restaurant.
 They were both laid off and for weeks Bohot said she’s been struggling to apply for benefits.